NoxOrg/Nox.Docs/src/pages/en/nox-lib-sample-custom-controller.md

 There's nothing out of the ordinary in our custom controller per se—apart from ```NoxDomainDbContext``` perhaps, but it's worth highlighting one or two areas.

 As alluded to previously, we're injecting ```NoxDomainDbContext``` into our class instead of ```DbContext```.
-This provides us will all the expected database access behaviour along with the afore-mentioned domain properties.
+This provides us with all the database access behaviour we'd expect, along with the afore-mentioned domain properties.

-Since ```NoxDomainDbContext``` extends ```DbContext``` we also have full access to EF Core LINQ facilities on the ```DbSet``` properties.
+Since ```NoxDomainDbContext``` extends ```DbContext``` we also have full access to EF Core LINQ functionality on the ```DbSet``` properties.
 We're doing method-syntax queries to find the currency and relevant exchange rate to match the currency and date parameters passed via the API.

 <div align="center">
     <img src="https://noxorg.dev/docs/images/vscode_sample-getratescontroller-codehighlights.png" alt="Overview" width="100%">